 Just around the corner is Birrarung Marr, meaning ‘river of mist’ in the Boonwurrung and Woiwurrung language.
 This pleasant park by the Yarra includes the Birrarung Willam (‘Birrarung camp’) installation, which celebrates Victoria’s Aboriginal culture.
 A major feature is a ring of five metal shields, representing the five language groups of the Kulin Nation.

 Melbourne Museum’s Bunjilaka Aboriginal Cultural Centre is named after Bunjil, the eagle creator deity of the Kulin Nation.
-Under his metaphorical wing, the centre presents permanent and temporary exhibitions, as well as events and activities, including in the Milarri Garden.
+Under his metaphorical wing, the centre presents permanent and temporary exhibitions, as well as events and activities.

 Bunjil’s story is revealed in the centre’s First Peoples exhibition.
 From the story of creation stretching back many thousands of years, to the stories of today, this permanent exhibition celebrates Victoria’s Aboriginal people.

 Run by the Koorie Heritage Trust, the Birrarung Wilam Walk takes you through Federation Square and down to the Birrarung Wilam Aboriginal art installations.
 Experience the history of Birrarung Marr and the Aboriginal peoples of the Kulin Nation.
 Learn how the land on which Melbourne is located has changed over time and the significance of the Birrarung Wilam to the local Kulin peoples.